sashabridges/DungeonCore/README.md

 These starter attributes are your core's Color, Shape, your starting Landscape, and the first plant, animal, and minerals you find.

 Current planned features:
-- add starter animals and minerals
+- add starter animals and minerals :white_check_mark:
-- add random events that can occur
+- add random events that can occur - in progress!
-- add saving player data to json files
+- add saving player data to json files :white_check_mark:
-- add loading player data from json files
+- add loading player data from json files :white_check_mark:
-- and more!
+- and more! :white_check_mark:

 ![image](https://github.com/sashabridges/DungeonCore/assets/23067058/248512cc-045b-422f-a4ed-c8b193ef02eb)